BEdo92/CostRegisterMobile/README.md

 - Showing all previously saved costs, income and plans where you can delete the selected record,
 - Filtering costs and plans by category.

-The datas are saved locally to a SQLite database file.
+The data saved locally to a SQLite database file.

 This was my thesis for the Software developer vocational training in 2020.
 After graduating, I continued working on it a little bit.